Nuitka/Nuitka-website/doc/doc/commercial.rst

    Click the buttons in the boxes above if Stripe payment works for you (bank transfer, credit card, SEPA debit charge, etc).

-   Alternatively Bitcoin and USDT crypto currency transfers are also acceptable, please read the details here `details here .... <crypto.html>`__
+   Alternatively Bitcoin and USDT crypto currency transfers are also acceptable, please read the details here `details here ....
+   <crypto.html>`__

 *************
  Limitations
 *************

-When you buy Nuitka commercial, parts of the, mostly the plugins that implement the commercial only features are under a license that forbids you to distribute the Nuitka commercial source code.
+When you buy Nuitka commercial, parts of the, mostly the plugins that implement the commercial only features are under a `license
+<commercial-license>`__ that forbids you to distribute the Nuitka
+commercial source code.
 That should be obvious, but otherwise it does not limit your use of Nuitka at all.

 You can use Nuitka commercial on

-* All your machines, all OSes
+-  All your machines, all OSes

-* All your software, deploy as many as you want
+-  All your software, deploy as many as you want

-* Even after ending the subscription (on that particular version you have)
+-  Even after ending the subscription (on that particular version you have)

 Basically you are as free with Nuitka commercial as with standard Nuitka.
 Only for distribution of that Nuitka commercial version to third parties, you are limited.

-*************
+**********
  Delivery
-*************
+**********

 #.
 Pay via Stripe or Crypto currency and have that confirmed
 #.
-You get access to the private GitHub repo ``Nuitka-commercial`` which contains Nuitka plus commercial only parts.
+You get access to the private GitHub repo ``Nuitka-commercial`` which
+   contains Nuitka plus commercial only parts.
 #.
-Optionally given more users in your GitHub organization access via token.
+Optionally given more users in your GitHub organization access via
+   token.
 #.
-Nuitka commercial can then be used as a drop in replacement of Nuitka with more options.
+Nuitka commercial can then be used as a drop in replacement of Nuitka
+   with more options.

 ************
  Contact Us